 Can I take part in a clinical trial?

 Research is a key aspect of Parkinson’s and there are many research projects and trials in various countries.
-But before considering taking part in one always discuss with your doctor and seek his advice as to whether or not your participation may have an impact on your current treatment plan.
+But before considering taking part in one, always discuss this with your doctor and seek his advice as to whether or not your participation may have an impact on your current treatment plan.

 The EPDA website contains the contact details for Our members and Other Parkinson's organisations who may be able to provide further details so that you will have as much information as possible with you when you discuss with your doctor.